psycedelicAI/psycedelicAI/README.md

 Some preserve experiments.

 Some contain early versions of concepts that may later be rebuilt using newer tools and technologies.

 ---

-# 📜 Why preserve older work?
+## 📜 Why preserve older work?

 AI changes quickly.

 Older prompts and project notes can reveal:

-- what was possible at an earlier point in time
+- What was possible at an earlier point in time.
-- which limitations shaped the design
+- Which limitations shaped the design.
-- how AI interaction has developed
+- How AI interaction has developed.
-- which ideas remain relevant
+- Which ideas remain relevant.
-- how larger concepts emerged from small experiments
+- How larger concepts emerged from smaller experiments.
-- what should be improved or rebuilt today
+- What should be improved or rebuilt today.

 Historical material is not always current material.